TalCrypto/tribe3-test/README.md

 # Solidity Coding Test

-Sorry for in convenience, I didn't write full unit test scripts because this is not for production.
+Sorry for inconvenience, I didn't write full unit test scripts because this is not for production.
 ## What's done

 ### Main Task